Make use of high quality 360 imagery with one pass that collects data for many uses.

 Roadside advertising and promotions

 Ideal placements for promoting company names or advertisements can be identified using geospatial data.
-Manufacturers can examine buildings and locate which placement will have the best line of sight.
-The areas can also be measured for scale simply by looking at data, with no site visit required.
+Manufacturers can examine buildings and locate the placement that will have the best line of sight.
+You can also measure the areas for scale simply by looking at data, with no site visit required.

-There are a huge amount of businesses under this umbrella.
-New planning for shopping centers, golf courses, swimming pools, stadiums and many more can be sped along with geospatial data when contractors can be provided with information and imagery promptly.
+There are a huge number of businesses under this umbrella.
+New planning for shopping centers, golf courses, swimming pools, stadiums, and many other projects can be expedited with geospatial data when contractors are provided with information and imagery promptly.

-A niche market perhaps and not immediately thought of, but companies providing outdoor furniture for cafes and restaurants have great use for this data.
-They can examine historical imagery of the tables and chairs used, and contact the companies once they estimate they are needing to be renewed.
+A niche market, perhaps, and not immediately thought of, but companies providing outdoor furniture for cafes and restaurants have great use for this data.
+They can examine historical imagery of the tables and chairs used, and contact the companies once they estimate they need to be renewed.

-For this, current and historical data is required, and here the salesperson can easily discuss the location, their street, and really familiarize themselves with the area before speaking with prospects.
+For this, current and historical data are required, and here the salesperson can easily discuss the location, their street, and really familiarize themselves with the area before speaking with prospects.

 There are a myriad of other ways to capitalize on data sourced from 360° imagery because so many companies can benefit from it.